 Goal Posts: Goal posts are upright posts that form part of a soccer goal

 Goal Side – The term goal side refers to the space on the field that is between an object, such as a player or the ball, and the goal being defended.
-You may hear someone say “The team should keep 3 defenders goal side of the ball at all times.”
+You may hear someone say, “The team should keep 3 defenders on the goal side of the ball at all times.”

 Goalie: See “Goalkeeper”